Lung cancer is the No 1 cause of cancer related death in the United States.

-In the podcast you’ll hear from Dr Jack West (pictured right) a medical oncologist at Swedish Medical Center in Seattle and Dr Ross Camidge, Director of Thoracic Oncology at the University of Colorado.
+In the podcast you’ll hear from Dr Jack West (pictured right) a medical oncologist who at the time of recording was at Swedish Medical Center in Seattle (In 2019, Dr West moved to City of Hope in Duarte, California) and Dr Ross Camidge, Director of Thoracic Oncology at the University of Colorado.

 He shares his candid perspective on some of the challenges in moving new cancer immunotherapy treatments (checkpoint inhibitors) from clinical trials and into routine practice.

-There’s also excerpts from interviews with Dr Leica Sequist (Massachusetts General Hospital) and Dr Pasi Jänne (Dana-Farber Cancer Institute) on the third generation EGFR inhibitors, Rociletinib and AZD9291.
+There’s also excerpts from interviews with Dr Leica Sequist (Massachusetts General Hospital) and Dr Pasi Jänne (Dana-Farber Cancer Institute) on the third generation EGFR inhibitors, Rociletinib and AZD9291 (now called osimertinib).

 Additional Resources & Links

 GRACE – Global Resource for Advancing Cancer Education

 AZD9291/Rociletinib New England Journal of Medicine Papers mentioned by Dr Camidge:

 AZD9291 in EGFR Inhibitor–Resistant Non–Small-Cell Lung Cancer.
 Pasi A. Jänne et al. N Engl J Med 2015; 372:1689-1699 April 30, 2015 DOI: 10.1056/NEJMoa1411817